berdal84/nodable/README.md

 The goal of **Nodable** is to **provide an original hybrid source code editor**, using both textual and nodal paradigms.

-In Nodable, the textual and nodal points of views are strongly linked, in both ways:
+In Nodable, the textual and nodal points of view are strongly linked, in both ways:

 - A change to the source code will update the graph.
 - A change to the graph will update the source code.